-Perform the following step to install the LSI Storage Authority software in noninteractive mode:
+Perform the following step to uninstall the LSI Storage Authority software in noninteractive mode:

-From the command line, run the msiexec.exe /x < product code > /qn command to uninstall LSA.
+From the command line, run the msiexec.exe /x <productcode>/qn command to uninstall LSA.

-Where cproductcode> is a unique product code associated with each LSA installation and <LSA_HOME_PATH> is the location where the LSA is installed.
+Where <productcode> is a unique product code that is associated with each LSA installation and <LSA_HOME_PATH> is the location where the LSA is installed.